nucleon/port-tasks/README.md

 # Port Tasks

 Tired of getting lost between ports?
-With support for over 70 courier tasks in the Sailing Beta, delivering pirate looty in the high seas of Old School RuneScape has never been easier.
+With support for ALL courier tasks in the Sailing Release & support for bounty tasks coming soon, fufilling your duties as a pirate in the high seas of Old School RuneScape has never been easier.

 This plugin automatically tracks your current Port Tasks!